sreejithbnaick/dexcount-checker/README.md

 ## See yourself by running the gradle task.
 * Run gradle task `assembleDebug` and see output in console.
 Eg `Total methods in app-debug.apk: 1161`
 * Try commenting the code and re-run and see the difference.
+* Dexcount plugin will create a beautiful chart to see each package method count.
+* Look for App build folder -> dexcount.